wiluite/CSV_co_old/README.md

 > How fast is it?

 Well, it is not the fastest.
 But look at [Benchmarks](#benchmarks).

-Remember, iteration speed dissolves in data processing times.
+> You support multiline fields.
+Which are restrictions?

+There is only one limitation: your quoted multiline field cannot end with LF character: agree if you break lines you do that for the sake of continuation. `CSV_co` will simply truncate this last character of that field, otherwise the parser would have additional verification branches.

 ### Features
 - Memory-mapping CSV files.